 Since the CDC has announced its recommendation to cancel or postpone gatherings of 50 people or more for the next eight weeks, many couples are left grappling with this heavy decision.

-Whether you’ve been forced to postpone your wedding because of the current COVID-19 pandemic, or you’ve come to the decision because of financial hardship, this isn’t an easy thing.
+Whether you’ve been forced to consider postponing your wedding because of the current COVID-19 pandemic, or you’ve come to the decision because of financial hardship, this isn’t an easy thing.
 We want you to know we are here to support and help you through it with the best resources and advice we can share.

 In this post, you’ll find a step-by-step guide to help you through this difficult time.
 Let us know how we can be of further assistance to you.
 This is meant to serve as an outline for those of you who don’t have the assistance of a professional planner.
 (If you want one-on-one guided support from a pro, check out the resources available from our friends at The Wedding Hacker.)